-In a new survey by research firms PerryUndem (non-partisan) and Bellwether Research & Consulting (Republican), voters across party lines - including strong majorities of Republican voters - find consensus in their support for a national paid family and medical leave policy.
-While other polls have consistently found support for national paid leave, this new study shows voters of all parties, ages and regions want a comprehensive policy that will not only cover new parents but also those dealing with serious illness, caring for a family member dealing with serious illness, or who are affected by the military deployment of a family member.
-Pluralities of voters, including Republicans, prefer that employers and employees share the costs of this program and solid majorities are willing to pay personally for this national policy through a small payroll tax, while few support drawing early from Social Security.
+In a new survey by research firms PerryUndem (non-partisan) and Bellwether Research & Consulting (Republican), voters find consensus in their support for a national paid family and medical leave policy.1 While other polls have consistently found support for national paid leave, this new study shows voters want a comprehensive policy that will not only cover new parents but also those dealing with serious illness, caring for a family member dealing with serious illness, or who are affected by the military deployment or serious injury of a family member.
+Many voters also prefer that employers and employees share the costs of this program and pay for this national policy through a small payroll tax.
+They overwhelmingly reject a policy that would allow individuals to draw early from Social Security.